2024 Iowa Hawkeyes football team: vs No. 19 Missouri (Music City Bowl)

 These two programs haven't played since the 2010 Insight Bowl.
 They were scheduled to play in same bowl four years prior but it was cancelled due to COVID-19 complications.
 This is also the second time Iowa has been invited to this bowl in the last three seasons.
-Additionally, a victory would have Kirk Ferentz tied with Woody Hayes in Big Ten career wins.
+Additionally, a victory would have had Kirk Ferentz tied with Woody Hayes in Big Ten career wins.
+Costly mistakes hurt the Hawkeyes throughout the game.